jakesower/json-expressions/docs/expressions.md

 ## $default

-Returns a default value if the expression result is null or undefined.
+Returns a default value if the expression result is null (or undefined).

 ```javascript
 // Provide default pickup time if not specified